Romanization: Nuosu

 The Nuosu language, spoken in southern China, is written with its own script, the Yi script.
-The only existing romanisation system is YYPY (Yi Yu Pin Yin), which represents tone with letters attached to the end of syllables, as Nuosu forbids codas.
+The only existing romanization system is YYPY (Yi Yu Pin Yin), which represents tone with letters attached to the end of syllables, as Nuosu forbids codas.
 It does not use diacritics, and as such due to the large phonemic inventory of Nuosu, it requires frequent use of digraphs, including for monophthong vowels.

+Tibetan

+The Tibetan script has two official romanization systems: Tibetan Pinyin (for Lhasa Tibetan) and Roman Dzongkha (for Dzongkha).

 Cyrillic

 In English language library catalogues, bibliographies, and most academic publications, the Library of Congress transliteration method is used worldwide.

 In linguistics, scientific transliteration is used for both Cyrillic and Glagolitic alphabets.
 This applies to Old Church Slavonic, as well as modern Slavic languages that use these alphabets.